All Episodes

 You know, that's just baloney.

-And so I don't want to pay for that, and so good for the Supreme Court.
+And so I don't want to pay for that.

 I hope they consider well.

-We have brought you, referring to last night's program, which was sort of, I'm going to call it the Sunstroke program with Ed Dames, a lot of news recently about deformed frogs and the fact that up in Duluth they have now apparently discovered that it is due to UV radiation, not some kind of parasite from snakes or whatever.
+We have brought you, referring to last night's program, which was sort of, I'm going to call it the Sunstroke program with Ed Dames, a lot of news recently about deformed frogs and the fact that up in Duluth, they have now apparently discovered that it is due to UV radiation, not some kind of parasite from snakes or whatever.

-Not too big a deal.
+DNA changing, not too big a deal.

 Frogs, extra legs, eyes and throats, that kind of thing.